Resumption of Indoor Live Performances

 On 14 December 2020, MOH announced that indoor live performances may have up to 250 members in zones of up to 50 persons each, subject to the prevailing Safe Management Measures (SMMs), from 28 December 2020.

-2. This advisory focuses on the safe management measures that arts SEPs should observe for live performances.
-The full advisory on permitted venues, limits on number of production crew/performers and safe distancing required can be found here on the NAC website.
+2. These measures focus on the safe management measures that arts SEPs should observe for live performances.
+The full list of measures on permitted venues, limits on number of production crew/performers and safe distancing required can be found here on the NAC website.

 Safe Management Measures (SMMs)